5 Common UX Mistakes in Web Design

 Text readability should always take precedence to avoid UX mistakes.
 If users can read texts in your app or website, it doesn’t matter how beautiful the typography is.

-At times, designers want to get creative and use a new icon because it looks fancy.
-The new icon may be clear to the designer but it’s completely alien to the users.
-Over time, our eyes have been trained to look for certain cues when navigating online—a magnifying glass for the search tool, a phone icon for the contact number, etc.
+Sometimes, designers want to get creative and use a new icon because it looks fancy.
+The new icon may be transparent to the designer but utterly alien to the users.
+Over time, our eyes have been trained to look for specific cues when navigating online—a magnifying glass for the search tool, a phone icon for the contact number, etc.

-Throw an ambiguous icon or button into the mix, like a butterfly icon, and users will get confused.
-That being said, an ugly icon that everyone knows is better than a beautifully designed icon that no one knows.
+Throw an ambiguous icon or button, like a butterfly icon, and users will get confused.
+That being said, an ugly icon everyone knows is better than a beautifully designed icon no one knows.

 5. Common UX Mistake: Designing for you and not for your audience

 “One must identify and be aware of what their audience will like to deliver a winning design that will fit the bill.
-Often, web designers or clients will push for a design direction strictly based on their own preferences and that often results in a design that the actual users will not find usable/attractive.” – Smack Happy Design.
+Often, web designers or clients will push for a design direction strictly based on their preferences, resulting in a design that the actual users will not find usable/attractive.” – Happy Design.

 Was this article helpful?
 Feel free to comment and share.